 Previously, students and researchers creating an MLA website citation were not required to include the URL.
 When creating an MLA 8 citation for a website, however, it is recommended that you include the URL unless your teacher instructs you otherwise.
 Even though web pages and URLs can be taken down or changed, it is still possible to learn about the source from the information seen in the URL.

-When including URLs in a citation, // and // should be omitted from the website’s address.
+When including URLs in a citation, the beginning should be omitted from the website’s address.
+Look at the examples below.
 Additionally, If you are creating a citation that will be read on a digital device, it is helpful to make the URL clickable so that readers can directly access the source themselves.